 Mandy started working jointly for NSLC and Creating Wellness after moving to the area in summer 2013.
 She wears many hats at the office, but dedicates most of her time working on office organization and efficiency.
 She hopes to help evolve the office and prepare for future expansion.

-Meghan & Marina are the smiling faces you see when you first walk in the office.
-They are here to help with scheduling your appointments, collecting payments, and answering any questions you may have.
+Jennifer is one of the smiling faces you see when you first walk in the office.
+She is here to help with scheduling your appointments, collecting payments, and answering any questions you may have.